COnservation & Agricultural easements

 Types of Easements and Land Protection

-A conservation is a legal agreement that is generally granted, but is occasionally sold, to a unit of government or a qualified non-profit conservation organization, such as the Trust.
-The landowner retains ownership of the land, and the right to control access to it.
+A conservation or agricultural easement is a legal agreement that is generally granted, but occasionally sold, to a unit of government or a qualified non-profit conservation organization, such as the Trust.
+The landowner still retains ownership of the land, and the right to control access to it.
+For more detailed information, refer to the “Conservation and Agricultural Easements” page on this website.

 For a number of properties, actual ownserp of the land has been donated to the trust, ensuring its protection.